Inside: Start-off with these 10 simple steps before beginning a plant-based diet.

 One more decision left to make.

-Will incorporating a plant based diet be slow over time, or jump in now with both feet.
+Will you incorporate a plant based diet slow over time, or jump in now with both feet.

 Food choices become easier, as the plan is decided and implementation begins.
 Eliminate future confusion and frustrations.